Welcome to Darwin, the traditional lands of the Larrakia people.

 There are several arts and cultural centres, museums, and galleries across the Top End.
 Read about the facilities in the region.

-There's also a number of events in the regions which is hosted by local venues and sporting groups.
+There are also a number of events in the regions hosted by local venues and sporting groups.
+Look over the calendar of events to see what's on offer.

 Find out more about the variety of sports available in the region.
 You can also look at the NT Community website for local sporting groups.

-Darwin city, Casuarina, Nightcliff, Palmerston, Bachelor, Jabiru, Gunbalanya and Maningrida all have public swimming pools.
+Darwin City, Casuarina, Nightcliff, Palmerston, Bachelor, Jabiru, Gunbalanya and Maningrida all have public swimming pools.

 The Greater Darwin Region has: